firasrg/autocare-rest-api/docs/architecture/overview.md

 ### What is it (What?)

 Comprehensive [Web application](https://en.wikipedia.org/wiki/Web_application) designed to streamline and manage car services efficiently.
-It provides an organized and client-friendly interface for managing car-related services, including repairs, maintenance, and customer requests and more.
+It provides an organized and client-friendly interface for managing car-related services, including repairs, maintenance, customer requests and more.

 ### Reason (Why?)